wilhelm-lab/SWAPS/README.md

 SWAPS takes a `.yaml` as a configuration argument.
 Examples can be found at `utils/exp_configs`.
 Please modify the file path as necessary.
 Detail documents of config definiation can be found at `utils/singleton_swaps_optimization.py`.

 #### Runner
-To run SWAPS, use:
+To run SWAPS, in the repo directory, use:
 ```
-python [path-to-config-file]
+python sbs_runner_ims.py [path-to-config-file]
 ```

 ### SWAPS results structure